IBM/docker101/lab2.md

 Navigate to https://hub.docker.com and go to your profile to see your newly uploaded image.

 Now that your image is on Docker Hub, other developers and operations can use the `docker pull` command to deploy your image to other environments.

+**Note:** Docker images contain all the dependencies that it needs to run an application within the image.
+This is useful because we no longer have deal with environment drift (version differences) when we rely on dependencies that are install on every environment we deploy to.
+We also don't have to go through additional steps to provision these environments.
+Just one step: install docker, and you are good to go.

 # Step 5: Deploying a Change
 The "Hello World" application is overrated, let's update the app so that it says "Hello Beautiful World!" instead.